RootOfCode/Neon-Typeracer/README.md

 # Neon Typeracer

 A neon-soaked 3D browser racing game where typing is the engine.
 Every correct letter nudges your car forward, every perfect word builds momentum, and every Nitro burst can turn a close race into a finish-line victory.
-Race against three AI opponents across futuristic tracks, survive the pressure of fast-moving checkpoints, and finish first in a game that blends typing skill with arcade racing energy.
+Race against three AI opponents across six futuristic tracks, earn Credits to unlock new cars and upgrades, and beat your own ghost lap to climb the leaderboard.

 ## What the game is

 Neon Typeracer is a single-file HTML game built around a simple idea: typing faster and cleaner should make you drive faster.
 Instead of a traditional typing test, the game turns your accuracy and rhythm into a racing challenge.
-The player car moves along a procedural 3D track while three AI racers stay on the road beside you, each with their own pace depending on the chosen difficulty.
+The player car moves along a procedural 3D track while three AI racers hold the road beside you, each pacing themselves to the chosen difficulty.

-The result is a quick, replayable arcade loop that is easy to understand at first glance and rewarding to master over time.
+Between races you spend the Credits you earn in the Garage, where four distinct cars and four upgrade paths let you push your performance further every session.

 ## Main features

 - Fully playable in the browser with no installation required
 - 3D racing presentation using Three.js
 - Race against 3 AI opponents on the same track
-- 3 map environments:
+- 6 map environments:
   - The Grid
   - Mars Outpost
-  - Starlight
+  - Starlight Run
-- 3 difficulty modes:
+  - Alpine Pass
-  - Easy
+  - Coastal Drive
-  - Medium
+  - Neon Valley
-  - Hard
+- 3 difficulty modes: Easy, Medium, Hard
+- Garage with 4 unlockable cars across four tiers (Starter, Sport, Hyper, Ultra)
+- 4 upgrade tracks per car: Engine, Tires, Nitro Tank, Aero
+- Credits economy — earn after every race, spend in the Garage
+- Ghost car system — records your best lap per map and races it against you
+- Drift Flow mechanic — consistent typing rhythm builds a flow meter that rewards Nitro and drift points
+- Flow State banner on full drift meter
-- Real-time stats for speed, rank, WPM, Nitro, multiplier, combo, and checkpoint progress
+- Real-time HUD: speed, rank, WPM, Nitro, multiplier, combo, checkpoint progress
+- Analog speedometer and minimap
 - Perfect-word combo system that rewards clean typing
-- Multiplier growth up to x2.5
+- Multiplier growth up to x2.5 base (scales with Aero upgrade up to x4.0)
-- Nitro boosts earned through performance and checkpoints
+- Nitro boosts earned through performance, checkpoints, and drift
+- Procedural audio engine: 124 BPM in-race music, engine tone, and SFX
-- Finish screen with rank and final stats
+- Finish screen with rank, WPM, drift score, and credits breakdown
+- Persistent save via localStorage (credits, upgrades, owned cars, ghost data)
-- Neon arcade UI with dynamic visuals
+- Neon arcade UI with dynamic visuals and speed-line effects
 - Responsive layout for desktop and mobile browsers

 ## Core gameplay loop

-1. Pick a track theme from the main menu.
+1. Pick a track from the main menu under **RACE**.
 2. Select a difficulty level.
-3. Start the race with **IGNITION**.
+3. Start the race.
 4. Type the word shown in the center panel.
 5. Press **Space** to submit the word.
-6. Correct typing increases speed and helps build your combo.
+6. Correct typing increases speed and builds your combo.
 7. Keep your streak alive to raise your multiplier and earn Nitro.
+8. Type with consistent rhythm to build **Drift Flow** — a full meter earns extra Nitro and drift points.
-8. Press **Tab** to unleash Nitro at the right moment.
+9. Press **Tab** to unleash a Nitro burst at the right moment.
-9. Reach checkpoints for extra rewards.
+10. Reach checkpoints for extra Nitro and a speed boost.
-10. Beat the AI to the finish line.
+11. Beat the AI to the finish line.
+12. Collect Credits, then visit the **Garage** to upgrade your car or buy a new one.

 ## Controls